 Where Sewing & Quilting are Exciting!

 I am married to John McAdams and we have 2 children.
 John is a Plant Engineer at Chrysler in Kokomo, IN.
-He is also Vice President of SEW BIZ Inc. Megan is a 4th grade teacher at Frances Slocum Elementary in Marion, IN.
-Matthew is a recent graduate of Indiana Wesleyan University.
+He is also Vice President of SEW BIZ Inc. Megan is in her 7th year of teaching an is a 4th grade teacher at Frances Slocum Elementary in Marion, IN.
+Matthew is a graduate of Indiana Wesleyan University and is in Medical School at Liberty University in Lynchburg, VA.
 SEW BIZ is a family run business, so John, Megan, and Matthew all have very important jobs behind the scenes.
 During the Summer months, Megan can be found working at SEW BIZ.
 Actually, she is my Webmaster!

 I have had the opportunity to teach at International Husqvarna Viking Convention on many occasions, participate as a presenter at School House and have taught business classes at International Quilt Market, write for a variety of Sewing related publications and I currently write a column for Fab Shop News entitled Profitable Promotions.
+I am one of 5 Accredited Teachers Nationwide for Westalee Quilting Templates and travel the USA and Canada teaching and sharing the love of quilting.
 I will share my passion for sewing & quilting and teaching others at any opportunity.
 God has given me the talent to sew and I thank Him for allowing me to share that gift with so many wonderful people.